We Couldn’t Say No

 It seems so simple now, in hindsight.
 But I’m 52 and I’m still learning how to speak up for myself.
 To think my whole life has revolved around being unable to say no, around being afraid to do or even know what I want.
 Will my death revolve around that too?

 If this is true for most of us, then we will learn how to do this, how to love ourselves so we can protect ourselves and our loved ones, or we will die: not from a virus or despot — those will just finish us off — but from the inertia of our traumatic civilization.
-If we don’t change the very foundation of “civil society,” then the global planetary extinction that COVID is just a sliver of aspect of — along with drug overdose, extreme weather, and extremism — will topple it for us.
+If we don’t change the very foundation of “civil society,” then the global planetary extinction that COVID is just a sliver of — along with drug overdose, extreme weather, and extremism — will topple it for us.
 If we can’t bring up our true feelings, people will be bringing us flowers instead.

 One thing I have learned, however, that you can’t choose love out of fear.
 Because that’s not a real choice.
 Wouldn’t you rather live in love?
 I know I would.
 What do you say YES to?